BerkUnver/CombatAnimator/readme.md

 |        Remove layer         |      Ctrl + Backspace      |
 |    Move through timeline    |         Arrow Keys         |
 |    Toggle timeline value    |         Space Bar          |

+## Building:
+I only know it works 100% in the current OS I'm developing in.
+It might work for others as I've gone from Linux to Macos to Windows.
+Currently on Windows.

+### Setup

+#### Windows
+Install https://github.com/skeeto/w64devkit (MinGW) and make sure it is in the PATH.

+#### MacOS
+Install clang via XCode.

+### Compilation
+Run make in the src directory as an admin.
+The executable will be in the build directory.
+You run it as an admin so it is copied into a directory where it can be run from the terminal.
+C:/Windows/cac.exe for Windows and /usr/local/bin for MacOS and Linux.